kesavapavan13/ML-Learning/Readme.md

 # 6. 📘 Data Preprocessing – Feature Selection (Numerical Features)

-This notebook focuses on **selecting the most relevant numerical features** using statistical and information-theoretic methods.
+This notebook focuses on **feature selection for numerical variables**, an essential step to identify the most relevant features that contribute to the target variable and improve machine learning model performance.

-Feature selection helps improve model performance, reduce dimensionality, and enhance interpretability.
+Feature selection helps in:
+- Reducing dimensionality
+- Removing redundant or less informative features
+- Improving model efficiency and interpretability

-This step is performed **after**:
+This step is performed **after completing the preprocessing pipeline**, including:
 - Handling missing values
 - Outlier treatment
 - Column transformation